ssanthos/100-days-of-code/log.md

 Part 4 - Use [Cloud Functions](https://cloud.google.com/functions/) to run image manipulation jobs.
 Could explore other options too.

 What I did today on this - Read up about Cloud Endpoints, tried setting up and deploying a sample app to app engine and a sample API scheme to Cloud Endpoints.
 Also read up on App Engine’s Flexible environment.

+### Missed: September 11, 2018
+### Missed: September 12, 2018

+### Day 18: September 13, 2018
+**Today’s Progress**: Read a few articles on how to build REST APIs.
+Started a basic Udacity course.

+**Notes**: Want to understand some keys parts of API design and how to build them.
+Read a few articles about what libraries can help.
+Wanted to get some more basics that I might be missing so started on this Udacity course - [Udacity](https://classroom.udacity.com/courses/ud388)

+**Link to work**: Not much code apart from a Dockerfile and compose file to run an example in the course, so haven’t committed.

+### Day 19: September 14, 2018
+**Today’s Progress**: Finished the Udacity course material.

+**Notes**:  The Udacity course didn’t help too much.
+It was too basic.
+Went through it anyway.
+Want to start building backend APIs for image manipulation app just like a normal app from tomorrow.

+**Link to work**: No code since I was just going through videos of the code material.